Code of Regulations

 - Any voting disputes will be resolved by the Executive Council, whose determination will be final.

 - The results shall be announced at the annual Roasters Guild Meeting, and posted on the Guild website.

 - Terms of office will begin and end at the annual Roasters Guild Meeting held at the end of the SCAA annual Exposition.

-- The Executive Council shall elect from among themselves a Vice Chairperson and Secretary/ Treasurer.
+- The Executive Council shall elect from among themselves a Vice Chairperson.
 The Vice Chairperson shall automatically ascend to the office of Chairperson without further election for the second year following his or her election.

 - The Nominating Committee shall nominate one member of the Executive Council for each office.

 - Election shall be by sealed written ballots submitted at an Executive Council meeting, and voting for write-in candidates shall be permitted.

 - Executive Council members not able to attend this meeting may vote by written proxy given to the Chairperson.
 Such proxies may direct how they shall be voted or may leave the vote to the discretion of the Chairperson.